Bit-Quill/valkey-glide/docs/design-raw-ffi.md

 ## Wrapper-to-Core Connector with raw-FFI calls

-**Summary**: Foreign Function Calls are simple to implement inter-language calls.
+**Summary**: Foreign Function Interface (FFI) calls are simple to implement, cross-language calls.
 The setup between Golang and the Rust-core is fairly simple using the well-supported CGO library.
-While sending language calls is easy, setting it up in an async manner is more complex because of the requirement to handle async callbacks.
-Golang as a simple, light-weight solution, using goroutines and channels, to pass callbacks and execution between langugages.
+While sending language calls is easy, setting it up in an async manner requires that we handle async callbacks.
+Golang has a simple, light-weight solution to that, using goroutines and channels, to pass callbacks and execution between the languages.

 ```mermaid
 stateDiagram-v2